Discombobulated in the City.

 But as I lived longer in these places I noticed something pernicious creeping in too, everywhere I looked people were glued to their phones increasingly, more so than in other places I traveled to.
 People barely seemed to look each other in the eye or even greet each other anymore.
 And whilst these lands are places where many exchanges are fast and transactional, there was an imperceptible shift, I saw less people smiling or laughing, everything was done online, fast efficient with little human contact.
 After covid more businesses closed and the energy felt a beat off, a slow sense of dehumanization.
 But the lure of organization and comfort is seductive, it offers you a type of freedom.
 In structure we find freedom always.

-‘..Its like walking yourself backwards through all the choices you’ve ever made, carrying on further and further into the past and finally realising that personal decisions only ever played a partial role in configuring a course through through life.
+‘..Its like walking yourself backwards through all the choices you’ve ever made, carrying on further and further into the past and finally realising that personal decisions only ever played a partial role in configuring a course through life.
 The rest was determined by circumstance and serendipity; by the combined decisions of family and ancestors that brought you to that particular point in time, by remote events you had no control over but that helped sculpt the context of your options and by an unfathomable number of people whose paths run parallel to yours. ‘

 Julian Hoffman, Lifelines - Searching for home in the mountains of Greece.(pg 8)